lukebrody/simple-react-transition/README.md

 The `stable` stage my be skipped if the component is removed before the `add` animation is completed.

+You may still want a `transition` during your `stable` state, especially if your component needs to animate in ways that don't involve its adding or removing.
+(For example, if its position might change.)

 ### `remove`

 The `remove` stage occurs while the removal animation is executing.

 After the `remove` stage completes, the component is removed from the DOM.

+You'll typically want to animate towards the component's final state during this phase.

+Ensure that the renderer's `duration('remove')` is the same as your `transition` length during this phase.
+Otherwise, the component may be remove prematurely.

 ### Typical Lifecycle: